Laitram31/dwm/README.md

 - smartborders

 - bindings are set for [st](https://git.ratakor.com/st.git) and my [scripts](https://git.ratakor.com/dotfiles.git/tree/.local/bin)
+- modify line 106 and 107 in config.h to match with your version of dmenu otherwise use [mine](https://git.ratakor.com/dmenu.git)
 - the man page is not up to date

 ---